Enhancing Smart Contract Security Analysis with Execution Property Graphs: Related Work

-\textbf{Smart Contract and \DeFi Attacks.} There has been a growing body of literature examining the prevalence of smart contract attacks, with a particular emphasis on those targeting DeFi platforms.
-Qin~\etal~\cite{qin2021attacking} study the first two flash loan attacks and propose a numerical optimization framework that allows optimizing \DeFi attack parameters.
+There has been a growing body of literature examining the prevalence of smart contract attacks, with a particular emphasis on those targeting DeFi platforms.
+Qin~\etal~\cite{qin2021attacking} study the first two \DeFi attacks and propose a numerical optimization framework that allows optimizing attack parameters.
 Li \etal~\cite{li2022survey} conduct a comprehensive analysis of the real-world \DeFi vulnerabilities.
-Zhou \etal~\cite{zhou2022sok} present a reference framework that categorizes $181$ \DeFi attacks occurring between April~$2018$ and April~$2022$, related academic papers, as well as security audit reports into a taxonomy.
+Zhou \etal~\cite{zhou2022sok} present a reference framework that categorizes $181$ \DeFi attacks occurring between~$2018$ and~$2022$, related academic papers, as well as security audit reports into a taxonomy.
+Zhang \etal~\cite{zhang2023demystifying} analyze~$516$ real-world smart contract vulnerabilities from~$2021$ to~$2022$, categorize undetectable bugs and offer insights into their causes, effects, and mitigation strategies.
+The related work~\cite{zhou2022sok,zhang2023demystifying} highlights that some attacks are executed over multiple transactions, a method attackers might use to evade \SOTA intrusion prevention systems~\cite{qin2023blockchain}.
+It is crucial to note that \framework, at present, lacks the capability to detect attacks spanning multiple transactions.
+Enhancing \framework to address this limitation is earmarked for future development.